dartmouth-cs52/dartmouth-cs52.github.io/lectures/w1c1/interwebs.md

 *Browser:*

  > Oh wow thanks.
 Ok I'll draw that on the screen!
 I think I know what all html should look like.

+## Things Not Covered

+Subnets
+BGP routing in depth
+Lots of other internet protocols